Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 At

-least one church ordination
+least one church ordination committee

-committee defines and implement fairly loose ordination requirements
+defines and implement fairly

-that require that anyone ordained
+loose ordination requirements that require that anyone ordained

-ethics (consistent with church requirements)
+to a basic code of ethics (consistent with church requirements)

 Be